MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/Add-Content.md

 ### -NoNewline

-Indicates that this cmdlet does not add a new line or carriage return to the content.
+Indicates that this cmdlet doesn't add a new line or carriage return to the content.

 The string representations of the input objects are concatenated to form the output.
 No spaces or newlines are inserted between the output strings.
 No newline is added after the last output string.